TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 # Day 2: Syntax Analysis

 In this lab, you define the concrete and abstract syntax of MiniJava in Spoofax.
-From this definition, you generate an Eclipse editor, that provides syntax checking and highlighting.
+From this definition, you generate an Eclipse editor, that provides syntax checking, error recovery and syntax highlighting.

 ## Overview